-December 11.
-1813, two acts were passed by the first Territorial Legislature readjusting the boundary lines of St. Clair, Randolph and Gallatin.
-The line running northeasterly from Sink Hole spring as the southeastern boundary of St. Clair was abandoned and Sink Hole spring lost its importance as a landmark.
+December 11, 1813, two acts were passed by the first Territorial Legislature readjusting the boundary lines of St. Clair, Randolph and Gallatin.
+The line running northeasterly from Sink Hole spring lost its importance as a landmark.
 Lines of the Federal survey had been established by this time, and the line between townships three and four south (extended from the Mississippi to the third principal meridian) was made the dividing line between St. Clair and Randolph.
-The third principal meridian from the southern boundary of Madison to its intersection with Miles's trace was made the dividing line between Gallatin to the east and St. Clair and Randolph to the west.
-By these acts, those parts of St. Clair and Randolph east of the third principal meridian were added to Gallatin, nearly half of the remaining territory of Randolph was added to St. Clair and a small triangle from the extreme southwestern part of St. Clair was added to Randolph.
+The third principal meridian from the southern boundary of Madison to its intersection with Mile's trace was made the dividing line between Gallatin to the east and St. Clair and Randolph to the west.
+By these acts, those parts of St. Clair and Randolph east of the third principal meridian nearly half of the remaining territory of Randolph was added to Randolph.
 Madison and Johnson remained unchanged.
 The county boundaries established by these acts are shown on Map No. 7.

-1814-1815-Edwards and White.
+1814-1815 - Edwards and White

-Nov.
-20, 1814, the Territorial Legislature passed "An act for the division of Gallatin county," which act divided Madison county as well, and from the northern part of Gallatin and the part of Madison lying east of the third principal meridian, made Edwards the sixth county of the territory.
-Dec.
-9, 1815, Gallatin was further reduced by the creation of White including besides the present area of White all the territory directly west of it to the third principal meridian.
+November 20, 1814, the Territorial Legislature passed "An Act for the division of Gallatin County," which act divided Madison County as well, and from the northern part of Gallatin and the part of Madison lying east of the third principal meridian, made Edwards the sixth county of the territory.
+December 9, 1815, Gallatin was further reduced by the creation of White including besides the present area of White all the territory directly west of it to the third principal meridian.
 These two counties are shown on Map No. 8.